felixpleiva/Hypoxia_tolerance_fishes/README.md

 # Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner

-This repository contains code and data needed to reproduce the manuscript: Verberk WCEP, Sandkler JF, van de Pol I, Urbina M, Wilson R, McKenzie DJ, Leiva FP.
-Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner.
+This repository contains code and data needed to reproduce the manuscript: "Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner" by Verberk et al. 2022.

 ## Cite the repository as: